iluwatar/java-design-patterns/serialized-entity/README.md

 ## Intent of Serialized Entity Design Pattern

-Enable easy conversion of Java objects to and from a serialized format, allowing them to be easily stored and transferred.
+The Serialized Entity pattern in Java allows for the object serialization to simplify data transfer and storage.
+It enables easy conversion of Java objects to and from a serialized format, allowing them to be efficiently stored and transferred.

 ## Detailed Explanation of Serialized Entity Pattern with Real-World Examples